jordanbell2357/jordanbell2357.github.io/_examples/.ipynb_checkpoints/euler-algebra-chapter-6-checkpoint.md

 > month: now these profits agree; for if, with 45*l.*, 18*l.* are
 > gained in one month, 22*l.* will be gained in the same time
 > with 55*l.*
+>
+> **655.** *Question 10.* Two merchants sell each a certain
+> quantity of silk; the second sells 3 ells more than the first,
+> and they received together 35 crowns.
+Now, the first says
+> to the second, I should have got 24 crowns for your silk;
+> the other answers, And I should have got for yours 12
+> crowns and a half.
+How many ells had each?